doodspav/atomics/README.md

 options for your needs, you can always build it manually by cloning the `patomic` repo and using CMake, and then place the resulting shared library file in `src/atomics/_clib`.

-## Additional operations and platform support
+## Additional Operations and Platform Support
 All additional operations must be implemented in `patomic` before being exposed here.
 Supporting additional platforms is also done in `patomic`.